-6.7 | Late Assignments
+6.6 | Late Assignments

-Assignments are due upon entry into the classroom or at the time designated by the Teacher.
+Homework assignments are due upon entry into the classroom or at the time designated by the Teacher.
 Any assignment turned in late will receive a 10 percent deduction per day.
 Late work will not be accepted after 3 days, and a zero will be recorded in the gradebook.
-Deadlines that are missed due to an excused absence can be extended at the teacher's discretion if the procedures in sections 4.6, 4.7 and 4.8 of this handbook are followed.

-6.8 | Transcripts
+6.7 | Transcripts